 When can my cat resume normal activities?

 This will depend upon the type of operation your cat underwent.
 In the case of a minor procedure involving a small incision, some restriction of exercise should be maintained until a few days after the skin stitches are removed.
-However, if a major operation has been performed or a large incision is present, a longer period of convalescence will be required, which may involve keeping your cat housebound for a number of weeks.
+However, if a major operation has been performed or a large incision is present, a longer period of recovery will be required, which may involve keeping your cat housebound for a number of weeks.
 Your veterinarian will give you detailed instructions on how long you should restrict your cat's activities following surgery.

 Is there any special advice that I need to follow to care for my cat's incision?